Ferrari 375 Plus

-The Ferrari 375 Plus was a sports racing car produced by Ferrari in 1954.
+The Ferrari 375 Plus is a sports racing car produced by Ferrari in 1954.
 The model competed internationally, winning many major races, including 24 Hours of Le Mans, Carrera Panamericana, 1000km of Buenos Aires, Agadir GP and Silverstone.

 Specifications

 Engine and transmission

 The Ferrari 375 Plus received the new Lampredi V12 engine with displacement enlarged to almost 5-litres.
 This new tipo 113 was partially based on the 375 MM with its 84 mm of bore and combined 74.5 mm of stroke from the 375 Formula One car.
 The resulting capacity was 4954.34 cc.
 Most cars could produce 330 PS at 6000 rpm and some even up to 345 PS.
 This was enough for a top speed of 280 km/h.
 The engine had a single spark plug per cylinder configuration with two magnetos and was fed by three Weber 46DCF/3 carburettors.
 A single camshaft per cylinder bank was standard for the Lampredi V12s, unlike dry sump lubrication adopted for the last of the 'long-block' powered models: the 375 Plus and the 410 S. A 4-speed manual or 5-speed manual gearbox was used, mounted en bloc with differential.